prakash2903/prakash2903/README.md

-- 💼 Currently working as **SWE Intern at ZeroDown (FlyHomes)**
+- 💼 Working as **SWE Intern at ZeroDown (FlyHomes)**

-- 🏫 4th year MSc Theoretical Computer Science student at PSGCT
+- 🏫 Theoretical Computer Science student at PSGCT

 - 🤝 Open to Collaboration on Open Source Projects